 While customers in high fire-threat areas are more likely to be affected, any customer could have their power shut off if their community relies upon a line that passes through a high fire-threat area.
 We want all of our customers to be prepared for this possibility no matter where they live or work.

-Although you may not live or work in a high fire-threat area, your power may be shut off if your community relies upon a line that runs through an area experiencing extreme fire danger conditions.
+Although you may not live or work in a high fire-threat area, or an area experiencing high winds, your power may be shut off if your community relies upon a line that runs through an area experiencing extreme fire danger conditions.

 If we need to turn off an electric line for safety, all customers who receive power from that line would be affected.
 Emergency facilities such as hospitals and fire and police stations typically use generators to remain open.

 A Public Safety Power Shutoff could last for several days.
 If you have special needs that require electricity, we ask that you have an emergency plan in place.
 Be ready to act if you are notified by PG&E that a shutoff is imminent.
-Keep emergency phone numbers handy and know of a backup location you can go to, if necessary.
+Keep emergency phone numbers handy and plan for a backup location you can relocate to, if necessary.
 Check with local authorities regarding available resources.

 If you are a Medical Baseline customer, please know that we will make every effort to notify you of a shutoff before it occurs: